gportay/dosh/README.md

 line using one of the standard shell invocations (i.e. thanks to options `-c`, `-i`, `-s` or without arguments).

-## DOCUMENTATION

-Build the documentation using *make(1)*

-	$ make doc
-	asciidoctor -b manpage -o dosh.1 dosh.1.adoc
-	gzip -c dosh.1 >dosh.1.gz
-	rm dosh.1

-## INSTALL

-Run the following command to install *dosh(1)*

-To your home directory

-	$ make user-install

-Or, to your system

-	$ sudo make install

-Traditional variables *DESTDIR* and *PREFIX* can be overridden

-	$ sudo make install PREFIX=/opt/dosh

-Or

-	$ make install DESTDIR=$PWD/pkg PREFIX=/usr

 ## TUNING

 ### DEFAULT SHELL INTERPRETER